Apple III: Design flaws

 According to Wozniak, the Apple III "had 100 percent hardware failures".
 Former Apple executive Taylor Pohlman stated that:

 There was way too short a time frame in manufacturing and development.
 When the decision was made to announce, there were only three Apple IIIs in existence, and they were all wire-wrapped boards.

 The case of the Apple III had long since been set in concrete, so they had a certain size logic board to fit the circuits on ...
 They went to three different outside houses and nobody could get a layout that would fit on the board.

 They used the smallest line circuit boards that could be used.
 They ran about 1,000 of these boards as preproduction units to give to the dealers as demonstration units.
 They really didn't work ...
 Apple swapped out the boards.
 The problem was, at this point there were other problems, things like chips that didn't fit.
 There were a million problems that you would normally take care of when you do your preproduction and pilot run.
 Basically, customers were shipped the pilot run.

 Jobs insisted on the idea of having no fan or air vents, in order to make the computer run quietly.
 He would later push this same ideology onto almost all Apple models he had control of, from the Apple Lisa and Macintosh 128K to the iMac.
 To allow the computer to dissipate heat, the base of the Apple III was made of heavy cast aluminum, which supposedly acts as a heat sink.
-One advantage to the aluminum case was a reduction in RFI (Radio Frequency Interference), a problem which had plagued the Apple II series throughout its history.
+One advantage to the aluminum case was a reduction in radio frequency interference, a problem which had plagued the Apple II series throughout its history.
 Unlike the Apple II, the power supply was mounted – without its own shell – in a compartment separate from the logic board.
 The decision to use an aluminum shell ultimately led to engineering issues which resulted in the Apple III's reliability problems.
 The lead time for manufacturing the shells was high, and this had to be done before the motherboard was finalized.
 Later, it was realized that there was not enough room on the motherboard for all of the components unless narrow traces were used.